Star Wars Ignites Darth Revan's Live-Action Debut Hopes With Official New Photo

 Lucasfilm

-Star Wars recently shared an official marketing graphic for May 4 (Star Wars Day) via X that specifically included different characters from some of the biggest Star Wars video games.
-For example, characters like Cal Kestis, who is featured in the canon Jedi games, were on there, as well as faces such as Darth Vader and Maul.
+Star Wars has since shared an official marketing graphic for May 4 (Star Wars Day) via X that included different characters from some of the biggest Star Wars video games.
+For example, characters like Cal Kestis, who is featured in the canon Jedi games, were on there, as were faces like Darth Vader and Maul.

 Darth Revan on Star Wars' May 4 poster.